LAVA-LAB/slurf/README.md

 ## 6. Defining parametric models

-We support uncertain parametric CTMCs (defined in PRISM format) and fault trees (defined in Galileo format).
+SLURF supports uncertain parametric CTMCs (defined in PRISM format) and fault trees (defined in Galileo format).
 For example, the SIR epidemic model CTMC is defined as follows:

 ```
 ctmc